Klemmbaustein/DSharp/README.md

 # D# scripting language

+> [!WARNING]
+> the language is still in early development.
+It isn't stable yet.

 D# is a lightweight scripting language that looks like a less verbose C#, and takes some additional inspiration from C++, Rust and JavaScript.